...a Chicago group actively devoted to media issues.

 * Work to expand ECMC's capacity to serve as a non-commercial, multi-platform free speech outlet and citizen journalism training center.

-* Pass a resolution against AT&T's discriminatory treatment of community channels.
+* Pass a resolution against AT&T;'s discriminatory treatment of community channels.
 This discrimination has been under investigation by Illinois Attorney General Lisa Madigan's office for over a year.
 (More to come soon on this investigation.)

 *** Watch this space for updates to this developing story.